TIY-Austin-Front-End-Engineering/Curriculum/day-3/README.md

 [Table of Contents](/README.md)

+> @todo (Notes for Aaron):
+> - probably swap day 2 and day 3 (maybe keep the command line on day 2)
+> - didn't get a chance to go over git.

-# Day 3: Mobile First Development
+# Day 3: CSS Property Review and Mobile First Development

 # Review
 - Work on responsive design group project.